Florian-2000/MovieLister/readme.md

   - In line 23: Enter the checkbox column (if it is the first column that shall be read, enter 0 and so on)

 # How to use
+Before you can execute the real program the first time you need to execute setup.py which will install the necessary modules.

 You can either use python manually via the command line, use an IDE or create a *.exe file.
 Make sure there is always a correct version of key.json, otherwise it will not work.